 - i.
 The Airport Authority has funds which have been classified as current assets, primarily for the unpaid contractual portion of capital projects that are currently in progress, and will not be funded by grants or additional debt, but will be funded through Airport Authority cash.
 These amounts are for the estimated cost of capital projects that have been authorized by the Board for construction planning to proceed and for the contractual costs of upgrading certain major equipment.
 At June 30, 2017 and 2016, these funds totaled approximately \$14.3 million and \$20.5 million, respectively, and are classified on the accompanying statements of net position as cash and investments designated for specific capital projects and other commitments. - ii.
 Support services.
 As part of the MOU, services provided by the District Harbor Police are required to be purchased by the Airport Authority as long as SDIA continues to operate at the current location.
 At the time of the transfer, the Airport Authority entered into a Master Services Agreement, a Police Services Agreement and a Communications Services Agreement with the District, which described the services that the Airport Authority could purchase and the manner of calculating the payments for such services.
 The largest amount that became payable under any of these agreements is under the Police Services Agreement, which is for Harbor Police services.
 The District provides monthly billings to the Airport Authority, with payment generally due 30 days after the date of the invoice, and provision of appropriate supporting documentation.
-During the years ended June 30, 2017
+During the years ended June 30, 2017 and 2016, the Airport Authority expensed

 - \$17,799,133 and \$18,764,780 respectively for these services. - iii.
 In fiscal year 2012, the Board approved two contracts with Ace Parking Management Inc., for parking management services in the amount of \$29.7 million and airport shuttle services in the amount of \$31.3 million.
 In fiscal year 2017, the Board approved an additional \$9.9 million for parking management services and \$19.7 million for shuttle services.
 The total amounts spent as of June 30, 2017, were \$29.8 million for parking management services and \$36.9 million for airport shuttle services.
 These contracts are scheduled for completion in 2018. - iv.
-In fiscal year 2014, the Board approved a contract with Austin-Sundt IV for the design and construction of the Rental Car Center in the amount of \$14.0 million and an additional approval of \$10.0 million.
+In fiscal year 2014, the Board approved a contract with Austin-Sundt JV for the design and construction of the Rental Car Center in the amount of \$14.0 million and an additional approval of \$10.0 million.
 In fiscal year 2015, the Board approved an additional \$223.9 million.
 In fiscal year 2016, the Board approved an additional \$5.1 million.
 As of June 30, 2017, \$252.4 million had been spent and the contract was completed in fiscal year 2017. - v.
 In fiscal year 2013, the Board approved a contract with Demattei Wong Architecture in support of the Rental Car Center project in the amount of \$10.0 million and an additional approval of \$12.0 million.
 In fiscal year 2015, the Board approved an additional \$5.0 million.
-As of June 30, 2017, \$25.2 million had been spent and the facility and the terminals.
-The contract scope also includes the operation, management and maintenance of the shuttle vehicles.
-In fiscal year 2016, the Board approved an additional \$1.2 million.
-As of June 30, 2017, \$10.8 million had been spent and the contract is due to be completed in fiscal year 2021.
+As of June 30, 2017 \$25.2 million had been spent and the contract was completed in fiscal year 2017. - vi.
+In fiscal year 2015, the Board approved a \$29.2 million contract with SP Plus Corporation to transport rental car Center